Last updated on April 10, 2023

 The Lightbox, for adding and selecting photos

-1. Menu bar: contains DxO PureRAW 3, DxO Optics Modules, and Help (on Mac), or File, DxO Optics Modules and Help (on PC).
+1. Menu bar: contains DxO PureRAW, DxO Modules, and Help menus (on Mac), or File, DxO Modules and Help menus (on PC).

-When you add images to process in DxO PureRAW 3, they are displayed in the Lightbox as fixed-size thumbnails and sorted by default into collapsable sections, by capture date (day DD month YYYY format: Thursday 12 January, 2023), the most recent date is always displayed at the top of the screen.
+When you add images to process in DxO PureRAW, they are displayed in the Lightbox and sorted by default into collapsible sections, by capture date (Day, Month DD, YYYY format: Wednesday, January 1, 2025), the most recent date is always displayed at the top of the screen.
+In each date section, images are ordered by number (1, 2, 3, 4, 5, etc.).

 3. Image awaiting processing: clock icon in the bottom right corner of the thumbnail.